coyotegd/Hello-World/README.md

 Intro to Github

 I'm a hack computer programmer.
-I think Ubuntu is an African orohan.
+I think Ubuntu is an African orphan.